Steve Corodemus: Early life and education

 Born in Newark, New Jersey, Corodemus was raised in Old Bridge Township, New Jersey, graduating from Madison Township High School in 1970.

 Corodemus received a B.A. from Rutgers University in History in 1974 and was awarded a J.D. from the Seton Hall University School of Law in 1979.

 Elected office

-He was the Deputy Republican Leader and the Policy Chair from 2004 until he left the Assembly, was the Majority Whip from 1994 to 1995 and was the Assistant Majority Whip from 1992 to 1993.
+He was the Deputy Republican Leader and Policy Chair from 2004 until he left the Assembly.
+He served as the Majority Whip from 1994 to 1995, and was the Assistant Majority Whip from 1992 to 1993.
 Corodemus served in the Assembly on the Health and Senior Services Committee and the Joint Legislative Committee on Ethical Standards.

-Corodemus served on the Monmouth County Planning Board from 1986 to 1992, and as its Vice Chair from 1989 to 1992.
+Corodemus served on the Monmouth County Planning Board from 1986 to 1992, serving as its Vice Chair from 1989 to 1992.
 He was a member of the Atlantic Highlands Borough Council from 1986 to 1988 and served as its president in 1988.
-Corodemus served as attorney for the Atlantic Highlands Rent Control Board and Board of Adjustment.
+Corodemus served as the attorney for the Atlantic Highlands Rent Control Board and Board of Adjustment.

 Personal life

-Corodemus currently has a wife; Michele, daughter; Katelynn and one son, Dimitrios.
+Corodemus is currently married to his wife, Michele, and they have two children: a daughter, Katelynn and a son, Dimitrios.
 He resides in Atlantic Highlands.

-District 11

-Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The other representatives from the 11th Legislative District during his time in office were: